Keep updated on thoughts, facts and knowledge!

 An argument that is increasingly raised is that the "natural law" of dividing target audiences into B2C and B2B, is irrelevant.
 As a matter a fact, the only thing that is really true is that the more personalised you can be, the more likely is your success.
 So the more you understand the needs and values of your buyer, the more relevant you will be perceived.

 However, it's quite rare that there is only one individual you'll have to serve.
-Purchasing decisions in organisations engage more and more people, and according recent research from CEB, an average group is 5.4 people.
+Purchasing decisions in organisations engage more and more people.

 This makes personalised communication an even bigger challenge.
 What the same set of research tells us though, is that in order to create real consideration for your brand, you need to be attentive to all types of needs that the individuals of the buying organisation represent.
 The interesting news is that rational, emotional and personal value all comes into play, just as within B2C.